hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 Alerts can be created when:

--	free memory on the selected nodes is less than the specified number.
+-	free memory on the selected member nodes is less than the specified number.
 -	used heap memory is larger than the specified number.
 -	the number of active threads are less than the specified count.
 -	the number of daemon threads are larger than the specified count.